tungdnguyen/tungdnguyen.github.io/_projects/afterwar.md

 </div>
 <br>

-A social project initiated by senior students from Hanoi – Amsterdam High School for the Gifted, "After War Documentary & Photography Exhibition" seeks to shed light on the lingering effects of war in Quang Tri, one of Vietnam's regions most severely impacted by the French and American conflicts.
-The exhibition aims to raise public awareness about the enduring hardships faced by war victims and foster a message of hope and peace.
+A social project initiated by senior students from Hanoi – Amsterdam High School for the Gifted, "After War Documentary & Photography Exhibition" seeked to shed light on the lingering effects of war in Quang Tri, one of Vietnam's regions most severely impacted by the French and American war conflicts.
+The exhibition aimed to raise public awareness on the enduring hardships faced by war victims and foster a message of hope and peace.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/QgQVqsgdKDI?si=cATZfhgZ0QCdkV0u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>
 <div class="caption">